-All file systems are on one IDE disk, and use a logical block size of 4 KB.
-DualFS uses two adjacent partitions, whereas the other file systems only use one disk partition.
-The DualFS meta-data device is always on the outer partition, since this partition is faster than the inner one [25], and its size is 10% of the total disk space.
+All but DualFS are on one IDE disk with only one partition, and their logical block size is 4 KB.
+DualFS is also on one IDE disk, but with two adjacent partitions.
+The metadata device is always on the outer partition, given that this partition is faster than the inner one [30], and its size is 10% of the total disk space.
 The inner partition is the data device.
+Both the data and the meta-data devices also have a logical block size of 4 KB.

 Finally, DualFS has a prefetching size of 16 blocks, and a directory affinity of 10% (that is, a new-created directory is assigned the best group, instead of its parent directory's group, if the best group has, at least, 10% more free data blocks).
-Since the logical block size is 4 KB, the prefetching size is 64 KB, precisely the biggest disk I/O transfer size used by default by Linux.
+Since the logical block size is 4 KB, the prefetching size is equal to 64 KB, precisely the biggest disk I/O transfer size used by default by Linux.

-3.4 System under Test
+3.4 System Under Test

-All tests are done in the same machine, whose configuration is shown in Table 1.
-In order to trace disk I/O activity, we have instrumented the operating system to record when a request starts and finishes.
+All tests are done in the same machine.
+The configuration is shown in Table 1.

+In order to trace disk I/O activity, we have instrumented the operating system (Linux 2.4.19) to record when a request starts and finishes.
+The messages generated by our trace system are logged in an SCSI disk which is not used for evaluation purposes.